CalebEverett/arloader/README.md

 2. Get an Arweave wallet json file [here](https://faucet.arweave.net/).

-3. If you're going to use AR to pay for transactions, get AR tokens.
-I've been using [gate.io](https://gate.io) despite the high withdrawal fees and KYC delays.
+3. If you're going to use AR to pay for transactions, [get AR tokens](https://arweave.news/how-to-buy-arweave-token/).

 4. If you're going to use SOL, get a [Solana wallet](https://docs.solana.com/wallet-guide/cli) json file and transfer some SOL to it.